 How to get to Bologna from Florence

-As you can tell, there are no shortage of incredible day trips to take from Florence.
+As you can tell there is no shortage of incredible day trips to take from Florence.
 Whether you’re looking for a day at the beach, a hike through the mountains, or an afternoon in the city, Florence is the perfect place to start your journey.

 Like This Article?
 Pin It!